cycfi/elements/docs/layout.md

 An element with `full_limits` can be resized from an empty point (zero x and y size) up to the full extent of the screen, and beyond (if possible).

-> :point_right: `full_extent` is actually an implementation defined huge
-number near the *maximum limits* of the coordinate's data type (also implementation defined).

 * An element has a fixed horizontal size if this expression is true:
   `limits.min.x == limits.max.x`.